telecombcn-dl/2017-dlcv-deprecated/index.md

 -->

 ## Invited talks
-This 2017 edition of the seminar will include two invited talks:
+This 2017 edition of the seminar will include an invited talk:

 ### [Elisenda Bou](https://www.linkedin.com/in/elisendabou/), from [Vilynx](http://www.vilynx.com/).